We are currently verifying whether this film is available for download in your region.

 The service is temporarily unavailable.
 Please come back later.

 Alanis Obomsawin’s documentary The People of the Kattawapiskak River exposes the housing crisis faced by 1,700 Cree in Northern Ontario, a situation that led Attawapiskat’s band chief, Theresa Spence, to ask the Canadian Red Cross for help.
 With the Idle No More movement making front page headlines, this film provides background and context for one aspect of the growing crisis.
-This film will stream free of charge until Friday, January 18, 2013.

 1 You may download this film for private, personal, library or classroom use only.
 Public screenings and institutional (non-educational institutions) use are not permitted.
 Download films in the language of your choice, in standard or high definition.
 (Please note that bonus material, chapters, closed captioning and subtitles are not features of DTO films.)
 You can copy each file up to five times, onto various devices.
 DTO films cannot be hosted on a streaming server, to add DTO films to an institutional or educational streaming server, simply contact a sales agent to discuss pricing.